Azure/azure-webjobs-sdk-extensions/README.md

 }
 ```

+The invocation ID is used in the Dashboard logs, so having access to this programatically allows you to correlate an invocation to those logs programatically.
+This might be useful if you're also logging to your own external system.
 To register the WebHook extensions, call `config.Core()` in your startup code.